 Selecting cuts of beef

-More than 20 cuts of beef now meet the USDA's regulations to qualify as lean or extra lean.
-Of theses, the following are considered extra lean:
+Many cuts of beef now meet the USDA's regulations to qualify as lean or extra lean.
+Of these, the following are considered extra lean:

 - Sirloin tip side steak